EOS compatible leadership team meeting: pros, cons and guidance10 min read

 Every week your meeting should follow the exact same agenda.
 This will help ensure that you’re using your time effectively and following through on what you discuss each week.

-👉 Use Hypercontext’s level 10 meeting agenda template
+👉 Use Hypercontext’s EOS compatible leadership meeting agenda template

 Pros and cons of level 10 meetings

-While there’s a lot of benefits to level 10 meetings, they’re certainly not for everyone.
-To help you decide if the level 10 meeting is right for you, we’ve outlined a list of pros and cons.
+While there’s a lot of benefits to EOS’s level 10 meetings, they’re certainly not for everyone.
+To help you decide if you want to run your leadership team meeting according to these guidelines, we’ve outlined a list of pros and cons.

 ⏱ They’re time copped: Level 10 meetings are strictly time-copped to make sure the focus is on resolving issues.
 With strict time-boxes, you’re forced to make your points short, succinct and clear to get to the meat of the discussion.
 No one’s time gets wasted and everyone leaves feeling accomplished.

 🎯 They keep you focused on goals: Everything in the level 10 meeting revolves around your business goals and addressing the most important challenges and obstacles that stand in the way.
 This laser focus is hugely important (and often a stumbling block) for leadership meetings.